nielsenjared/nielsenjared.github.io/content/blog/algorithm-selection-sort/index.md

 Can we do better?

-TODO  TODO do we need to go the end of the array?
+TODO do we need to go the end of the array?

-#### What is the Big O Of TODO?
+#### What is the Big O Of Selection Sort?

 If you want to learn how to calculate time and space complexity, pick up your copy of [The Little Book of Big O](https://gum.co/big-o)